Salem Saberhagen: History

-Salem was a witch, sentenced by the Witch's Council to spend 100 years as a cat with no magical powers.
+Salem was a human warlock, sentenced by the Witch's Council to spend 100 years as a cat with no magical powers after being caught in an attempt to take over the world.
 In the original comic (depending on the story), he retains limited powers via incantations, but requires Sabrina's magic finger to enact them.
 In the series, he retains no powers and was sentenced as punishment for his attempt to take over the world.
 In the film, he was cursed to spend a century as a cat because he had used his powers to impress a mortal.
 At the beginning of the television series, he had already served 25 years.
 Salem generally serves as some of the show's comic relief, with his quick-witted quips and deadpan delivery.
 Despite his megalomaniacal desires for world domination, he is genuinely a good person and protective guardian to Sabrina.
 In the series he would generally serve two roles: one as a mentor / "familiar" - commonly an animal that helps a young witch, for Sabrina, as she found it easier to talk with him about her problems, or the mischievous anti-hero in the episode, such as finding an illegal way to become human again without being punished.
 He has shown on multiple occasions to be very emotionally attached to Sabrina; in the fourth season, when Sabrina left to live with her father in Paris, Salem missed her so much he started a civil war on Pluto, in order to get her back to Westbridge.

 The leaders of his attempted revolution were also turned into house pets.
 Newt, the pet of Hilda and Zelda's cousin Monty, was heavily involved with the scheme, for the promised reward of Denmark.
 Another follower, Duke (played by Dick Van Dyke), had a reduced sentence and was set free during the series, though Salem tried to use him to take over the world again.
 A talking guinea pig named Stonehenge ("Stony" for short) was introduced in the first made-for-television film, but whether or not he was ever human is unknown.
 Hilda was also one of Salem's followers; her punishment was to keep Salem free of worms during his period as a feline, although she was pardoned at the end of season five.
 During season one, Salem was visited by his parole officer, to whom he insisted that his transformation is under way, but he accidentally lets it slip that he still yearns for control of the planet.
 By the end of the series, Salem never did turn back into his human form, and a brief period where he was transferred into the body of one of Sabrina's classmates resulted in an extra fifty years being added to his sentence, even after he confessed to his mistakes when he realized that Sabrina was to be punished for his actions.